Chhath Festival – Nepal Chhath Puja, 2021 Date and Its Celebration

 Why celebrate Chhath Puja?

 Chhath puja is a very beneficial festival for Hindus.
 Celebrating this festival is eco-friendly and does not cause pollution.
 Furthermore, the main aim of celebrating this festival is to gain mental purity and heal the soul.
 This festival focuses on respecting natural resources and maintaining cleanliness.
-This festival teaches us to thank for all the things that the earth has given us.
+This festival teaches us to thank for everything the earth has given us.
 Here are some of the benefits of celebrating Chhath puja

-As this festival focus on worshipping lord Surya, the main rituals are performed during sunrise and sunsets.
-The radiation of the sun will cure all the harmful bacteria from your body.
+As this festival focuses on worshipping lord Surya, the main rituals are performed during sunrise and sunset.
+The Sun’s radiation will cure all the harmful bacteria from your body.
 Due to this radiation, the bloodstream improves the circulation of white blood cells in your body.

 Chhath Festival has both physical and mental benefits.
-As a physical benefit, Chhath Puja will improve the immunity power of Devotees.
-The safe radiation that comes from the sunlight will help to cure bacterial and fungal infections of the skin.
+As a material benefit, Chhath Puja will improve the immunity power of Devotees.
+The safe radiation from the sunlight will help cure skin bacterial and fungal infections.
 It also helps to increase the blood circulation system and boost the fighting power of blood.
-Additionally, the solar energy obtained from sunlight will make a balance secretion of hormones and fulfill the energy requirement to the body.
+Additionally, the solar energy obtained from sunlight will make a balanced secretion of hormones and fulfill the body’s energy requirement.

-Thus Chhath Puja is important to boost our immune system and make our body fit and fine.
-Apart from this, Chhath puja also possesses the mental benefit to the people.
-A devotee can have mental peace and calmness as all the anger, negative energy is reduced.
-The devotee will go in deep prayer and hence awakes the healing, intuition, and telepathy.
+Thus, Chhath Puja is vital to boost our immune system and make our body fit and fine.
+Apart from this, Chhath puja also possesses mental benefits for people.
+A devotee can have mental peace and calmness as all the anger and negative energy is reduced.
+The devotee will go into deep prayer, awakening the healing, intuition, and telepathy.

 Book with Confidence